People love working remotely. It's the most significant change in work since the introduction of modern computers.

 Do you have home office and a reliable internet connection?

 Tip: Make sure you have a productive and practical workspace along with the proper tech and set up to work effectively from home.
-Have a reliable internet set up along with your home office setup, including a laptop, desk, headphones, etc.
+Have a reliable internet set up along with your home office setup, including a laptop, a standing desk, headphones, etc.

 What would you do if you had an urgent question and your team was offline?